 For local shopping experience you should head to one of Bangkok's night markets.

 Thailand’s floating markets are called “talat nam”.
 They are the most photographed attractions in the country.
 Going to floating markets is well worth putting on your list of things to do in Thailand.
 There are few Floating Markets around Bangkok that can be visited on weekends.

-If you love shopping in style, Bangkok has a huge selection of Shopping Malls where you can find finest fashion stores, global brands, speciality stores and all kinds of luxury designer lifestyle goods.
+If you love shopping in style, Bangkok has a huge selection of Shopping Malls where you can find finest fashion stores, global brands, specialty stores and all kinds of luxury designer lifestyle goods.

 And don't forget, in Thailand shopping always comes with eating so you will never be short of the options to try some local delicacies while shopping.
 Pier 21 Food Court at Terminal 21 is the best place to eat cheap while shopping in Bangkok.

 Nightlife in Bangkok